-When the network of satellites designed to control the global climate starts to attack Earth, it's a race against the clock to uncover the real threat before a worldwide Geostorm wipes out everything and everyone.
+When the network of satellites designed to control the global climate starts to attack Earth, it's a race against the clock for its creator to uncover the real threat before a worldwide Geostorm wipes out everything and everyone.

 A teenage girl, trying to enjoy her birthday, soon realizes that this is her final one.
 That is, if she can figure out who her killer is.
 She must relive that day, over and over again, dying in a different way each time.
 Can she solve her own murder?